TakafumiM/LoLProAnalysis/README.md

 The p-values was 1.
 Therefore, I failed to reject the null hypothesis with the 5% significance level.

 ## Hypothesis Testing
+Here, I seek to find the answer of my center question; whether the team winning in golds at 15 minutes is likely to win or not.
+As it was shown in Interesting Aggregates, the blue side winrate is 52%.
+Here is my hypothesis.

+#### Null Hypothesis:
+The probability that the blue side team who are winning in golds at 15 minutes is less than 52%

+#### Alternative Hypothesis:
+The probability that the blue side team who are winning in golds at 15 minutes is more than or equal to 52%

+#### Test Statistics:
+Difference between the mean and 0.52.

+#### Significance Level is 5%

+The p-value was 0.262, which lead me to fail rejecting the null hypothesis.
+I couldn't find a clear relation between win rate and the gold lead at 15 minutes.

 ## Framing a Prediction Problem
+I could not find a strong evidence during the analysis that the gold lead at 15 minutes can predict the winning team.
+This raise a prediction problem:
+#### Is it possible to predict the game result with the information before 15 minutes?
+This is a binary classification, which I seek to predict if the result is True(win) or False(lose).
+To find if the team win or not, there is any other better variable to predict than the result.
+For model evaluation, I am going to use accuracy over f1-score becaue the output are expected to be fairly balanced, and getting False Negative or False Positive is not a fatal problem for this analysis.

 ## Baseline Model
+My baseline model used Decision Tree Classifier with two features: a nominal feature 'side' and a continuous feature 'golddiffat15'.
+My baseline model is simple.
+Since 'side' is a categorical column with string imputs, I used OneHotEncoder to 'side' and trained the model.
+The accuracy was 0.7346 which is about 73.5%.
+I will say that this is a good result considering I have access to only a few information that observers can get before 15 minutes.
+However, let's see if I can make this model better.

 ## Final Model
+In my final model, I added multiple features.
+#### Added Variables:

+#### 'firsttower'
+'firsttower' is an important factor to know if a team is utilizing their gold advantage and expanding them.
+If a winning team take it, they can snowball the game.
+On the other hand, if a losing team take it, they can find chance to extend the game and get more scaling.

+#### 'firstdragon'
+'firstdragon' is added because the dragon is usually traded with objects/kills, but dragon itself doesn't have much impact in gold difference while it has impact on champion stats.

+#### 'firstblood'

+Considered adding 'firstbaron', but didn't because the baron spawn time is fixed in 20 min of the game.
+I wanted to stay with the variables that could possibly be measured before 15 min in the game.

+'game time(m)' is also important to determine if the winning team was able to finish the game defending their advantage, but not able to get this information at 15 min.
+I considered using Binarizer to this feature, but there are too many values over 15 minutes that could be noise as shown in the bivariate analysis.
+Therefore, I decided not to use it.

 ## Fairness Analysis